Mechanical Fiber Optic Splicing

 There are other standards, for example, Corelink splice.
 The principle of operation is similar to Fibrlok splice, and it is opened with a key.

 To conclude, there are several standards of mechanical fiber optic connectors.
 You can carry around a dozen of Fibrlok splices just in case, but it is highly questionable whether it's reasonable to use them on a permanent basis.
-A fusion splicer, of course, is rather expensive, but after a couple of large projects, it will definitely pay.
+A optical fiber splicing machine, of course, is rather expensive, but after a couple of large projects, it will definitely pay.
 Please remember: when using mechanical splice you will need to buy mechanical connectors every time, which is costly; it takes as much time to assemble them as fusion splice takes; mechanical splice results in more loss and reflection; and reliability is lower.